Cybersecurity – When You’re Not a Large Enterprise

 4) Understand and protect your web presence.

 Your website and the internet services you use are valuable resources that must be protected.
 Hackers may attempt to corrupt information on a website or use your computing resources for their own needs (i.e. attack pivoting, distributed denial of service campaigns, or bitcoin mining).
 Privileged level access should be tightly controlled as this is one of the routes cybercriminals leverage in attacks.
 Hackers are constantly scanning websites and web services for vulnerabilities and sensitive information.
 Software on your website should be updated regularly to make sure they are the latest versions, vulnerabilities should be assessed, and your security tools and configuration should be appropriately applied.
 For other web services such as cloud collaboration tools such as Slack, development platforms such as GitHub, understand how these services are being used and the potential for data exposure then ensure these tools are used in a secure way.

 5) Be cautious and proactively apply security.

-Cyber attacks are becoming increasingly more sophisticated with attack methods constantly evolving, and evasipm techniques to circumvent security tools.
-Your protection mechanisms may not protect against all of the strategies they use and you must be prepared for the innevitability of security incidents by proactively planning to manage them.
-For example, cyber criminals might copy the identity of legitimate businesses and use these to deceive you.
-Common sense and caution are as valuable as antivirus software when it comes to cyber security.
+Cyber attacks are becoming increasingly more sophisticated with attack methods constantly evolving, and evasion techniques to circumvent security tools.
+Your protection mechanisms may not protect against all of the strategies they use and you must be prepared for the inevitability of security incidents by proactively planning to manage them.
+For example, cybercriminals might copy the identity of legitimate businesses and use these to deceive you.
+Common sense and caution are as valuable as antivirus software when it comes to cybersecurity.
 Keep your staff aware of cybersecurity risk with regular training, move away from security being an afterthought, and consider security in all aspects of your business.